 The programme's ambition is to use communication and visibility actions as a tool to achieve the programme's objective of better cooperation governance.
-We want to reach that objective with high community ownership of the programme.
-In order to do so, we set the following objectives:
+To reach that objective, a high community ownership of the programme is promoted.
+In order to do so, the following objectives are set: